 Through this comprehensive review process, members have considered substantial written information and held four evidence gathering sessions, with representatives from a wide range of organisations.
-This resultant report proposes a number of recommendations for the Adult Social Care and Health Scrutiny Committee which commissioned the report, the Warwickshire Health and Wellbeing Board and partner organisations to consider.
+This resultant report proposed a number of recommendations which were approved by the Adult Social Care and Health Scrutiny Committee.
+It will be submitted to Cabinet, the Warwickshire Health and Wellbeing Board and partner organisations to consider.
 The recommendations can be seen at Section 2 (Page 6 onwards) and are grouped under the headings of: